Nurssssssssss/final-web2/frontend/README.md

 Update a photo; only the owner or an admin can modify it.

 DELETE /api/photos/:id (protected)
-Delete a photo; only the owner or an admin can delete it.[cite:8]
+Delete a photo; only the owner or an admin can delete it.

 Albums
 Album model fields: